tomvoelker/kptnUncook/README.md

 This project is a simple web application that allows sharing and viewing recipes from [KptnCook](https://www.kptncook.com/).
 It provides an easy way to fetch and display recipe details using short links.

+> 🎉 **Tip:** You can now use the site to directly import recipes from KptnCook into [Crouton](https://crouton.app/)! \
+> Using [this](https://www.icloud.com/shortcuts/4e3fff62cf20494aa2d17280dbc64af3) shortcut, you can just hit "Share" on any KptnCook recipe and select "Cook2Crouton" to add it with all the available information. \
+> A big thanks to [Devin](https://mastodon.social/@JustMeDevin) for providing the necessary info to make this happen! 🙌

 ![Screenshot](sample.jpeg)

 ## Features

-> [!TIP]
-> You can now use the site to directly import recipes from KptnCook into [Crouton](https://crouton.app/)! \
-> Using [this](https://www.icloud.com/shortcuts/4e3fff62cf20494aa2d17280dbc64af3) shortcut you can just hit "Share" on any KptnCook recipe and select "Cook2Crouton" to add it with all the avaiable information. \
-> Big thanks to [Devin](https://mastodon.social/@JustMeDevin) for providing the necessary info to make this happen!

 - Fetch recipes using KptnCook short links
 - Display recipe details including ingredients, instructions, and nutritional information